How to find the right insurer and save on car insurance for imported cars

 What are the challenges?

-Getting cover for imported cars is, in many ways, more difficult than it should be.
+Getting coverage for imported cars is, in many ways, more difficult than it should be.
 Difficulties may emerge because of the following issues:

 - Non-standard parts: Insurers consider the cost of replacement parts for your vehicle.
 If they need to be shipped from overseas this can significantly increase the cost.